nilanand/falling-into-infinity/posts/2025-06-07-directionless-vector.md

-# Directionless Vector: Day One"
+# Directionless Vector: Day One
 *June 7, 2025*